-Legal services plans are also available that may cover some of the legal expenses your member may face.
+Legal services plans may cover some of the legal expenses your member may face.
 If such a plan is available to your members, keep the phone number handy so you can provide it if needed.

 As a steward, you may be able to help members who are experiencing difficult personal situations keep their jobs just by knowing what kind of assistance is available.
-Research your contract, and check out what the rules are in your provincial and federal laws.
+Research your contract, and check out what the rules are in your state or province.
 There may be more help out there than you realized.